Last updated: 7 March 2017

 - infrastructure that forms part of land, such as roads, utilities and land drainage.

 Construction work includes constructing or installing, altering, maintaining and removing the building, fittings or infrastructure.
 It includes work integral to the construction work, such as excavation, scaffolding and prefabricating components.
+It also includes design, engineering and quantity surveying work.

 This description of construction work is illustrative only.
 For the full meaning of ‘construction work’, see section 6 of the Construction Contracts Act 2002.